danielj0nes/propaganda-detection/prompt_response_testing.md

 * Loaded Language - Appeal to emotions or stereotypes
 * Reduction ad hitlerum - Disapprove an idea suggesting it is popular with groups hated by the audience
 * Bandwagon - Appeal to the popularity of an idea
-* Casual oversimplification - Assume a simple cause for a complex event
+* Causal oversimplifcation - Assume a simple cause for a complex event
 * Obfuscation, intentional vagueness - Use deliberately unclear and obscure expressions to confuse the audience
 * Appeal to authority - Use authority’s support as evidence
 * Black&white fallacy - Present only two options among many